k78ma/quartz/content/ML/Diffusion Model.md

 + \sum_{t=2}^{T} \frac{1}{2\sigma_{t}^{2}} \left| \left| \underbrace{ \frac{1-\alpha_{t-1}}{1-\alpha_{t}} \sqrt{ 1-\beta_{t}}z_{it} + \frac{\sqrt{ \alpha_{t-1} \beta_{t} }}{1-\alpha_{t}} x_{i} }_{ \text{target, mean of } q(z_{t-1}|z_{t}, x) } - \underbrace{ f_{t}[z_{it}, \phi_{t}] }_{ \text{predicted }z_{t-1} } \right| \right|^{2} \right)
 \end{align*}
 $$
+We then use this loss function to train a network for each diffusion timestep, minimizing the difference between the estimate $z_{t-1}=f_{t}[z_{t}, \phi_{t}]$ of the hidden variable at the previous timestep and the most likely value that it took given the ground truth $x$.

+In practice, we often use a different reparameterization of the loss function which has been found to work better.
+Here, the loss function is modified so that the model aims to predict the noise that was mixed with the original data example to create the current variable.

 ## Implementation